-Nor does this traffic fit within any of the other defined categories of traffic under the ICA.
 This traffic is not “Exchange Service” traffic, commonly referred to as “EAS/Local traffic.”
 EAS/Local traffic is defined in section 4.24 of the ICA as “traffic that is originated and terminated within the local calling area which has been defined by the Commission and documented in applicable tariffs.”
 (Emphasis added.)
 Even a cursory examination of the traffic at issue, however, shows that it does not meet this definition.
 Level 3 does not deny that it forces Qwest to exchange traffic that is not terminated at the ISP Server in the same local calling area as the originating caller (identical to VNXX traffic), but Level 3 has nevertheless claimed that it is “ISP-bound” traffic.
 Thus, there should be no contention as to whether the VNXX traffic at issue is “Exchange Service” traffic.

-A traffic type that may superficially appear to functionally apply to the VNXX traffic at issue is under the definition of “Exchange Access” traffic, which is defined in section 4.22 of Level 3’s ICA as being “in accordance with the Act and Qwest’s current intraLATA toll serving areas, as determined by Qwest’s state and interstate tariffs and excludes toll provided using Switched Access purchased by an IXC.”
-While this may appear functionally appropriate, upon closer examination the traffic does not meet this definition either.
+A traffic type that may appear to functionally apply to the VNXX traffic at issue is under the definition of “Exchange Access” traffic, which is defined in section 4.22 of Level 3’s ICA as being “in accordance with the Act and Qwest’s current intraLATA toll serving areas, as determined by Qwest’s state and interstate tariffs and excludes toll provided using Switched Access purchased by an IXC.”

 As a threshold matter, only Level 3 knows the exact location of the end-user ISP Server or modem bank for this traffic.
 Thus, Qwest cannot completely determine for any given call whether the call is destined for a location within the local calling area or in a different local calling area.
 Qwest only knows how far it carried the call before handoff to the interconnected carrier, where that carrier’s serving switch is located, and whether traffic is one-way or two-way.
 In addition, even for that traffic which may functionally appear to match the definition, Level 3’s purposeful misuse and misassignment of telephone numbers makes it difficult to track such traffic.
-Level 3 clearly does not intend for the traffic to be treated as “Exchange Access” traffic under the ICA, as evidenced by its misuse of telephone numbers.
-Thus, it is apparent this definition does not match the traffic either.
+Level 3 clearly does not intend for the traffic to be treated as “Exchange Access” traffic under the ICA, as evidenced by its misuse of telephone numbers, and consequential avoidance of access charges.
+However, this is the type of traffic that VNXX would be if it were properly handled, and access charges would apply to this traffic.

 For the reasons set forth here, the term “ISP-bound traffic” does not apply to the VNXX traffic at issue here because that is not traffic that is “ISP-bound traffic” “as that term is used in the ISP [Remand] Order.”

 Finally, the last possible traffic type, “Meet-Point Billing” or “Jointly Provided Switched Access,” does not match up at all to the VNXX traffic at issue either.
-This is so because no IXC) is involved, as only Level 3 and Qwest are involved in the carriage of the traffic, which is contrary to the definition of the traffic in section 4.44 of the ICA.
+This is so because no third party IXC (i.e., a carrier that is not party to the ICA) is involved which is contrary to the definition of the traffic in section 4.44 of the ICA.